Each bag contains:

 - Pack of 5 hand-crafted twig Fairtrade pencils from Thailand

-- Bird whistle, handmade using bamboo and fairly traded from Java
+- Bird whistle, handmade using bamboo and fairly traded from Java (painted or plain depending on stock availability)

 - Eco hero card – printed on recycled paper using vegan-friendly ink with top eco tips and fun game to play